USNavalResearchLaboratory/turboWAVE/docs/ref-input.rst

  	* :samp:`x=1` is the same as :samp:`x = 1`

 #.
-All boolean variables can be set to an affirmative value using either :samp:`true`, :samp:`yes`, or :samp:`on`, any other input resolves to a negative value
+All boolean variables can be set to an affirmative value using either :samp:`true`, :samp:`yes`, or :samp:`on`, any other input resolves to a negative value (in future specific negative values :samp:`false`, :samp:`no`, or :samp:`off` will be required).
 #.
 Variable length lists are enclosed by curly braces

 	* ``{ 0 , 1 , 2 , 3 }`` is a list that can have any number of elements